artefactory-argimi/legal_rag/design.md

 ### Key Architectural Principles
 - Offline/online split: indexing is offline; inference runs from prebuilt assets.
-- Two runtime modes for the generator:
-  1. Remote mode via Hugging Face Inference (with `HF_TOKEN`).
-  2. Local mode (default) via an OpenAI-compatible server (e.g., SGLang).
+- Generator configured only via notebook form fields:
+  - HF Inference Serverless by setting `GENERATOR_API_KEY` (token) and leaving `GENERATOR_API_BASE` empty.
+  - OpenAI-compatible server by setting `GENERATOR_API_BASE` (URL /v1) and, if needed, `GENERATOR_API_KEY` for that server.
-- Artifacts (encoder, index) are packaged as zips and fetched from GitHub release assets for reproducibility; can also be supplied via local paths.
+- Artifacts (encoder, index) are packaged as zips and fetched from GitHub release assets for reproducibility; unpacked under `./downloaded/…`; local paths are also supported.
 - Separation of concerns between offline (index build) and online (agent inference).
 - Preservation of legal nuance by returning full-text legal documents rather than snippets to maintain legal accuracy.
+- Domain focus: only the constitutional subset (`constit`) of `artefactory/Argimi-Legal-French-Jurisprudence` is supported; out-of-domain questions are reported as such.

 ## System Architecture